91st Rifle Division: Second Formation

 On 5 December 1941 the 464th Rifle Division was formed in Dagestan in the North Caucasus Military District, near the cities of Makhachkala and Bataysk.
 On 27 January 1942 the division was redesignated the 91st Rifle Division (Second Formation) in the North Caucasus Military District.
 On 19 November 1942, the division was fighting in the Battle of Stalingrad, part of the 51st Army of the Stalingrad Front under General N.I.
 Trufinov.
 On 1 April 1944, the division was part of the 1st Guards Rifle Corps of 51st Army and appears to have become involved in the Battle of the Crimea.

 In August 1945, the 91st Rifle Division (Military Unit Number 34562) moved to the Kazan Military District at Sarapul with the 10th Rifle Corps.
 In 1946, it became the 14th Rifle Brigade, after being transferred to the Ural Military District as a result of the disbandment of the Kazan Military District.
 In October 1953, the brigade became the 91st Rifle Division again.
 On 4 June 1957, the division became the 91st Motor Rifle Division after relocating to Perm.
+In 1959 it was disbanded.

+In 1960 the newly formed 8th Rocket Division was given the division's awards and honors.